-Our offices provide general urology services and the treatment of complex urological conditions; including a urodynamics lab for testing and diagnosis of urinary conditions.
-Our providers are also experienced in minimally invasive robotic surgery for the treatment of genitourinary malignancy, such as prostate cancer, kidney cancer and bladder cancer, as well as female pelvic organ prolapse and other urological disorders and conditions.
+Our urologists provide general urology services and the treatment of complex urological conditions.
+Their office’s include a urodynamics lab for testing and diagnosis of urinary conditions.
+Our urologists are also experienced in minimally invasive robotic surgery for the treatment of genitourinary malignancy, such as prostate cancer, kidney cancer and bladder cancer, as well as female pelvic organ prolapse and other urological disorders and conditions.

 Some common urologic conditions include:

 - kidney cancer

 - interstitial cystitis (also called painful bladder syndrome)